-One question we kept on asking to ourselves was, “Where to go after Bangkok?”.
+One question we kept on asking to ourselves while heading to the south of Thailand was, “Where to go after Bangkok?”.

 All we knew was that we were heading south to Chumphon where we would get a ferry to the Gulf islands.
 A long tiring 7-hour bus trip wasn’t appealing, so we opted for a stop along the way.

 And Prachuap Khiri Khan was a great destination to visit right after Bangkok, Thailand’s chaotic mega city.

 The trip eventually was Bangkok-Prachuap Khiri Khan-Chumphon.
 Visiting a couple of lesser known towns before heading to Koh Tao, Koh Phangan and Koh Samui is a great option for those with time to spare.

 ➳ And if you’re planning your trip to Thailand’s Gulf Islands, that is, to Koh Tao, Koh Phangan and Koh Samui make sure to check these guides.
 They will help you decide on which island to visit.
 Or better still, help you plan your trip to all 3 islands.